Lions snap 11-game losing streak, beat Cardinals 26-23

 Detroit (1-2) took a 17-13 lead on Kenny Golladay’s 15-yard TD catch with 31 seconds left before halftime.
 Golladay, who led the NFL with 11 receiving touchdowns last year, missed the first two games of this season with a hamstring injury.

+“You can see how dangerous he is when he gets out in space,” Patricia said.
+“There were a couple plays, we had a couple missed tackles on him.
+He’s got unbelievable quickness and unbelievable acceleration.
+Obviously, it was a big priority for us to make sure that we did the best we could to stop him.”

-Murray completed 13 of 17 passes for 156 yards but also threw two interceptions, including one that gave Detroit the ball at the Arizona 27.
+A first-half interception by Murray gave Detroit the ball at the Arizona 27.
 Six plays later, the Lions took a 10-7 lead when Stafford hit Jesse James for a 5-yard score.

+“We didn’t play particularly well.
+I think you can see that,” Arizona coach Kliff Kingsbury said.
+“It starts with me not getting them ready to play.
+I didn’t call a very good game.
+We turned the ball over three times.
+They didn’t turn it over any.
+Twelve men on the field, things of that nature.

+“That is what will get you beat and that is what happened today.”

 Adrian Peterson had a 27-yard run on his first carry of the game to push Detroit into Arizona territory, leading to a field goal.
 The 35-year-old Peterson, who is in his 14th NFL season, played six games for the Cardinals in 2017.

-Murray’s perfectly placed, high-arcing throw went over two Detroit defenders and into Isabella’s hands for a 7-3 lead.
+The Cardinals went ahead 7-3 when Murray’s perfectly placed, high-arcing throw went over two Detroit defenders and into Isabella’s hands.

 FACES IN THE CROWD